Skip to content

 Dealing With 255 Bytes

-The one problem with using a single byte to store where the next 0x00 arises when the next 0x00 is more than 255 bytes away.
+The one problem with using a single byte to store the distance to the next 0x00 arises when the next 0x00 is more than 255 bytes away.
 It should now be obvious why, as a single byte cannot store a number higher than 255 (0xFF).
 So a special thing happens when this occurs --- if you encounter a “pointer” byte with 0xFF, it doesn’t mean the next 0x00 is 255 bytes away, it means that there were no 0x00’s in the next 254 bytes, and that the 255th byte will contain the next pointer.

 Because we have reserved the pointer value 0xFF, we can only use the pointer values 0x01 through to 0xFE to indicate where a real 0x00 is next in the data.

-An follow-on effect of this rule is that for a large amount of data containing no 0x00’s, a 0xFF pointer byte will be added after every 254 bytes.
+A follow-on effect of this rule is that for a large amount of data containing no 0x00’s, a 0xFF pointer byte will be added after every 254 bytes.
 This is where the Consistent Overhead part of the COBS acronym comes from.
-Many other packetization/framing algorithms suffer from the fact that the payload can increase significantly if the data contains the specific probelmatic values (e.g. many algorithms produce a payload which is double the size of the original data!).
+Many other packetization/framing algorithms suffer from the fact that the payload can increase significantly if the data contains the specific problematic values (e.g. many algorithms produce a payload which is double the size of the original data!).

 Some Examples